 Patrick was the Penguins GM for over 1200 games and more than 16 years.
-In the moment, players didn’t always appreciate Patrick’s penchant for blockbuster deals but the results of Patrick’s tenure which began on Dec.
+At the moment, players didn’t always appreciate Patrick’s penchant for blockbuster deals but the results of Patrick’s tenure which began on Dec.
 5, 1989, and stretched to the end of 2005-06 sustain the Penguins to this day.

 Johnston told Pittsburgh Hockey Now, “Craig Patrick did a great job here.
 He was a very, very big guy to get that franchise on the right track.”

 In the current Penguins universe, Patrick had the easy decisions to draft Sidney Crosby first overall in 2005 and Evgeni Malkin second overall in 2004.
 But Patrick circled goalie Marc-Andre Fleury in the 2003 draft and outlasted other suitors to swap forward Mikael Samuelsson the Penguins third overall pick (Nathan Horton) with the Florida Panthers for the first overall pick which became Fleury.